Waterloo Noon Kiwanis meet Tuesday

-WATERLOO -- The Waterloo Noon Kiwanis will meet at noon Tuesday at the Elks Lodge for a luncheon.
-Erin Tink, executive director of the Waterloo Community Foundation, will speak on foundation activities.
+WATERLOO -- The Waterloo Noon Kiwanis will hold a noon luncheon Tuesday, April 12, at the Elks Lodge.
+Chris Clark from Hawkeye Community College will speak on the college's sustainable construction program.

 Service minded individuals interested in improving the world through Kiwanis are welcome to join our Tuesday meetings.
 Call Larry Cain at (319) 231-9871 for the meeting RSVP.